nebari-dev/nebari-docs/docs/docs/how-tos/configure-azure-rbac.md

 2. **Assign Reader Role (or other limited roles)**

    Assign a more restrictive role to the developer and SRE groups at the resource group level.
-For this example, we’ll use `Reader`:
+For this example, we’ll use `Azure Kubernetes Service Cluster User Role`.

    ```bash
    az role assignment create \